• Skip to primary navigation

 Note-taking Apps:

-I love using my tablet with the keyboard while on the go meeting with clients or just waiting for one of my kids.
-It works great especially if you have a data line or good WiFi connection.
-These apps below for creating notebooks, tabs, and pages and has a great search feature to find whatever notes you want.
-You can also add checkboxes for easy list building too.
+I love using my tablet with the keyboard while on the go, meeting with clients, or just waiting for one of my kids.
+It works great, especially if you have a data line or a good WiFi connection.
+These apps below are for creating notebooks, tabs (Affiliate Link), and pages and have a great search feature to find whatever notes you want.
+You can also add checkboxes for easy list building.

 Here are some of the note-taking apps I enjoy using: